HenestrosaDev/ios-interview-questions/README.md

 	<details>
 		<summary>Answer</summary>

 	To add a shadow to a view in iOS, we can use the `layer` property of the view's `CALayer` object.

-Here is an example of how to add a shadow to a view:
+	Here's an example of how to add a shadow to a view:

 	```swift
 	// Create the view